miguel-mx/corason-conda-documentation/README.md

 #### TODO
 corason.pl (main program) is located in ../CORASON
 -q ctg2_515.query (query is a FASTA file from the selected Contig from 501926 GBK) ¿How do I select a contig?
 -rast_ids Example.Ids (Is an index of the GBKs created with ....)
 -s 501926 : The GBK of the query contig

-Make sure you run the line on the EXAMPLE folder
+Make sure you run the command inside the EXAMPLE folder

 ---